Terry O'Reilly: Personal life/retirement

 O'Reilly ran a construction business in the Boston area during the 1990s after ending his coaching career.
 He was also extremely active in helping raise funds for the American Liver Foundation.
 After his coaching stint with the Rangers he returned to Boston and went into the real-estate business.

 Throughout his playing career he was an avid chess player and brought portable chess set on road trips early in NHL career.

 In the Adam Sandler movie Happy Gilmore, O'Reilly is mentioned as Happy Gilmore's favorite hockey player when growing up due to his tough style of play.

 O'Reilly has stated his favorite player who plays for the Bruins is Milan Lucic, also born on June 7.

 He was inducted into the Oshawa Sports Hall of Fame in 1990.

 On August 24, 2015, O'Reilly threw out the ceremonial first pitch at a Portland Sea dogs game.

 He now resides in Salisbury Massachusetts.
 He still remains active with the Bruins alumni organization playing in charity games.
 Also being involved in the local community.

 O'Reilly has been married twice.
 Having 2 sons Evan and Conor.
 His son Evan would be the youngest person to ever be elected as a select man in Georgetown.
 However O’Reilly would lose him to liver disease in 2018.

 In 2010 O'Reilly would take part in the Boston Bruins legends game at Fenway Park.

-He was honored by the TD gardens sports museum as part of their class of 2005 and given the hockey legacy award.
+He was honored by the TD Garden's The Sports Museum as part of their class of 2005 and given the hockey legacy award.